Stonebank/SudokuSolver/README.md

 The older software did not always work as intended.
 The objective is to make this software work flawlessly at any time.

+# Usage

+To run SudokuSolver, clone the project via your IDE or code editor and execute "Launch.java".

+To obtain the best results, keep the opened browser in focus.

 # Backtracking solving algorithm

 The backtracking solving algorithm is a brute-force search algorithm that tries all the possible combinations of numbers until a solution is found that satisfies the constraints of the puzzle.